 Have you ever found yourself at the top of a ladder in the rain, desperately trying to unclog your gutters while rainwater threatens to spill over the edge like a torrential waterfall?
-Yeah, us neither… But if we had, we’d probably never want to do it again and would promptly install guards on all our gutters.
+Yeah, us neither… But if we had, we’d probably never want to do it again and would promptly install types of gutter guards on all our gutters.
 All cheesy jokes aside, gutter guards are a gamechanger and can significantly reduce your gutter maintenance.

 We find most of the people researching gutter guards already know they need them.
 If that’s not the case and you’re just now wondering if these are an item you should tack onto your list of upgrades, you can uncover the answer quickly with one question.
 Are there trees on your property or nearby?